wiblingen/DASH-UPRAVA/README.md

 divergences and new features, it merited my own fork/version.

-In fact, it’s pretty much its own distribution at this point; especially now that the W0CHP-PiStar-Dash image is now bullseye-based and is now its own beast, so to speak.
+In fact, it’s pretty much its own distribution at this point; especially now that the W0CHP-PiStar-Dash disk/OS  images are now bullseye-based; and is now its own beast, so-to-speak.

 ## Warnings, Caveats and FAQs {#caveats}